How to Get a Medical Card in Arizona

 Sign up to book your consultation today.
 All of our Arizona marijuana doctors are licensed to certify patients legally.

-Once you get approved by our doctor, your Signed verification is available for instant PDF download.
+Once you get a recommendation from our doctor, you will receive your Signed Certification available for instant PDF download.

 Receive your Marijuana Card